 Best Buy Black Friday 2021: Tech deals to shop now (before they sell out)

-Attention, gadget lovers -- and those looking to cross electronics items off their Christmas shopping list: Even though it's only Thanksgiving, Black Friday deals are happening at Best Buy right now.
+Attention, gadget lovers -- and those looking to cross electronics items off their Christmas shopping list: Thanksgiving 2021 is officially over, which means Black Friday 2021 is officially on.
+For tech lovers, that's great news; Black Friday deals are happening at Best Buy right now.
 The electronics mega-retailer is offering weekly and daily deals and sales on everything, including sales on laptops and computers, sales on TVs and projectors, sales on video games, sales on wireless headphones, sales on cell phones, sales on tablets, sales on major appliances and more.

 We've selected some of our favorite Black Friday deals at Best Buy and shared them below.
 But if you want to jump straight to the sale, tap the button below and you can view the full list of sale items at Best Buy right now.